mpcq-network/mpcq-mirror-node/docs/contributing.md

 # Contributing

-Hiero strives for decentralization and that includes in its development process.
+MPCQ strives for decentralization and that includes in its development process.
 As such, outside contributions are welcomed and encouraged.
-For general guidelines on how to contribute to Hiero projects, please read the organization's [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md).
+For general guidelines on how to contribute to MPCQ projects, please read the organization's [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md).
 This document outlines additional processes that the mirror node uses for its development.